 What should my budget include?

-We require a budget that covers production and post-production of the short project.
-This must be limited to $50,000.
-Anything above $50,000 must in in-kind services, which we would like detailed in your submitted budget.
+We require a budget that covers production and post-production of the pilot.
+This must be limited to $40,000.
+Anything above $40,000 must in in-kind services, which we would like detailed in your submitted budget.

 Does TFI or Warner Media’s OneFifty own the rights to my project if it is selected for the program?

-Does TFI or Time Warner OneFifty own the rights to the series or feature if it is sold to Time Warner?
+Does TFI or Time Warner OneFifty own the rights to the series if it is sold to Time Warner?

 No. A separate deal will be negotiated between the filmmaker and the studio or network at the time an offer is put forward.
 TFI will not be involved in the series or feature once it is sold.
 OneFifty’s, if any, ongoing involvement will be determined at that time of the negotiation.